2020 Tax Law Updates

 - For 2020, there remains 7 tax brackets with new individual tax rates of 10%, 12%, 22%, 24%, 32%, 35% and 37%.

 Personal and dependent exemptions

-Deduction for personal exemptions is suspended for 2018.
-This means you cannot claim a personal exemption deduction for yourself, your spouse, or your dependents as you have in previous years.
+Deduction for personal exemptions suspended for 2020.
+Which means, you can’t claim a personal exemption deduction for yourself, your spouse, or your dependents as you have in previous years,

 Child Tax Credit & Additional Child Tax Credit